Numbering in GRETINA

 For Q3-Q8 (and hopefully beyond) the connection between the electronics channel a segment is plugged into and the segment number is fairly straight forward.
 Q1 and Q2 were early, so they're quirky.
 Back to that later.

 First things first -- segment numbering in general.

 Segment have two labeling schemes- segment number from 0-35 (or 1-36) and the layer-column scheme.
 The layer-column scheme uses greek letters to denote layers (α, β, γ, δ, ε, φ) from the front of the crystal to the back, and numbers to denote wedges (1-6, where 1 is always on the inside of the quad overall, and numbering is counterclockwise when looking from the front of the detector.
-See the picture on the right.
+See the picture below.